ha0ye/notes/UM Health Sciences Data Curation Specialist.md

 		* does the organization make sense for re-use?
 		* what improvements could be made
 		* consistency across data papers
+		*
+ENJOY
-	* satisfying to bring value to the data, and promote data sharing in a feasible way
+* satisfying to bring value to the data
+* promote data sharing in a feasible way
-		* default open access, because actual published text is a minimal abstract
+	* for Ecology data papers, open access by default == because actual published text is a minimal abstract
-		* metadata is available in open repository
+* puzzle of figuring out what the pieces are, and configure it into a more sensible way

 CHALLENGES